adudu21isme/rbxrulebreakers/README.md

 --// Functions

+-- Fetches the latest list of https://github.com/adudu21isme/rbxrulebreakers
+@native
--- Fetches the latest list at https://github.com/adudu21isme/rbxrulebreakers local function FetchList() if fetching then while task.wait(1) do if not fetching then return end end end fetching=true
+local function FetchList()
+   if fetching then while task.wait(1) do if not fetching then return end end end fetching=true